 - The job will be offered to one of the 16 unsuccessful candidates who applied for the job last year.

-- 2 [no object] Be applicable or relevant: the offer does not apply to unionized workers normal rules applyMore example sentences
+- 2 [no object] Be applicable or relevant: prices do not apply to public holiday periods normal rules applyMore example sentences

 - If you then go, if you would, to the document that was given to me when I sought to find out the relevant rules that apply to lodging a group nomination.

 - By his actions he has shown that he believes the normal rules do not apply to him.

 - Check with your employer or plan administrator regarding the rules that apply to the qualified plan.

 - 2.1 [with object] Bring or put into operation or use: the oil industry has failed to apply appropriate standards of careMore example sentences